Afrrcyn/compYear2/dansSwe/UI - Guidelines.md

 8. Reduce Short-term memory load.

 ##### Strive for Consistency:
 In terms of menus, layout, fonts, colours.
 The only time we break this rule is when we want to show significance, such as a `Delete` command.
-With consistency we can keep the user on auto-pilot as everything is familiar enough to the point where we can influence them with Dark Patterns - as they will likely not read all the content on the screen.
+With consistency (making user interface consistent, like using the same fonts, colours, e.t.c.) we can keep the user on auto-pilot as everything is familiar enough to the point where we can influence them with [[compYear2/swe2/UI - Dark Patterns|Dark Patterns]] - as they will likely not read all the content on the screen.

 ##### Seek Universal Usability
 Think of the end-users, at all ends from the novice to the expert and adding features for each.
-We have to think of Age Ranges, Disabilities, Devices and even Situations - like being on the move or weather...
+We have to think of age ranges, disabilities, devices and even Situations - like being on the move or weather...
+Add features for novices, and features for experts.

 ##### Offer Informative Feedback
+==Error feedback==
 Always offer some form of feedback with level of response normal equating to how frequent and severe the action was.

 - Say what happened and why?